LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-24-rustlings-collections.md

 This exercise gives us the taste of [`iterator()`].<br>
 [`fn iter_mut(&mut self)-> IterMut<'_, T>`] returns an iterator that **allows** modifying each value.
-Combine it with `for` loop, we can modify all values in the *vector*.
+Combining it with the `for` loop, we can modify all values in the *vector*.

 ```rust
 /* file: "exercises/collections/vec2.rs" */